cvs-health/testaro/README.md

 ## Rules

 Each tool accessed with Testaro defines _rules_ and tests _targets_ for compliance with its rules.
-In total, the nine tools define about 960 rules.
+In total, the nine tools define about a thousand rules.
 The latest tabulation of tool rules is:

 ```
 alfa: 59
 aslint: 136
 axe: 80
+ed11y: 24
 htmlcs: 115
 ibm: 132
 nuVal: 215
 qualWeb: 131
-testaro: 36
+testaro: 40
 wave: 58
-total: 962
+total: 990
 ```

 Some of the tools are under active development, and their rule counts change over time.

-When you ask Testaro to run tests of a tool, you may specify a subset of the rules of that tool, and the report will give you the results of only the tests for those rules.
-These tools will perform only those tests:
-- `alfa`
-- `axe`
-- `htmlcs`
-- `qualWeb`
-- `testaro`

-These tools always perform a fixed set of tests, and Testaro disregards irrelevant results when you specify a set of rules:
-- `ibm`
-- `nuVal`
-- `wave`

-The `aslint` tool does not yet allow rule specification.

 ## Job data